CyberSickoexe/CyberSickoexe/README.md

 ## 🎯 Career Goal

-To grow into a **Cloud Systems Administrator**, combining knowledge of servers, cloud technologies, Linux, and networking to support secure, reliable IT infrastructure.
+To grow into a **Cloud Systems Administrator**, combining knowledge of servers, cloud technologies, Linux, networking, and customer support platforms to deliver secure, reliable IT infrastructure and support.

 ---